 • Garlic – many studies confirm that garlic has potent antimicrobial activity against both bacteria and fungi.
 You can make an immune boosting tonic, or a flu bomb drink and take it daily.
 Or you could crush some fresh garlic cloves and swallow them as pills in order to avoid that garlic breath.

 • Probiotics – you need to take good quality probiotics for your gut health, as well as for helping reducing and balancing bacteria load in the sinuses, especially if you had antibiotics.
 There are specific probiotic strains for upper respirastory health (BLIS K12 & M18).
-Eating eating fermented foods is a another way to diversify probiotic strains in the gut.
+Eating eating fermented foods (fermented cabbage, beets, carrots, cucumbers, tomatoes, watermelon) is a another way to diversify probiotic strains in the gut.

 Relieving sinus infection without antibiotics is possible if you use natural home remedies and a healthy lifestyle.
 Make sure to include lots of good quality anti-inflammatory foods in your diet, this is key to reducing inflammation and helping the body fight off infections.

 If you try out these natural home remedies for sinus infection, let me know how it went in the comments below!

 Note: This content is not intended to be medical advice and should not be used as a substitute for professional medical advice.
 Please read the disclaimer for more information.